Chylothorax management

 • Chyle: During the digestion of fatty foods, fat is broken down into chyle within the small intestine.
 Chyle is then taken up by lymphatic vessels and collected in the thoracic duct before draining into the blood stream.
 It is a lipid and protein rich fluid.
 It has a milky appearance and also contains albumin, lymph, emulsified fats, lymphocytes, enzymes, immunoglobulins and fat-soluble vitamins.

 • Chylothorax: Chylothorax is characterised by the accumulation of chyle in the pleural space.
-The lymphatic vessels are in close proximity to blood vessels therefore chyle can leak into the pleural space if the lymphatic vessels are compromised either from damage during cardiothoracic surgery, infiltration from disease or tumors and if they are put under high pressure.
+The lymphatic vessels are in close proximity to blood vessels, therefore chyle can leak into the pleural space if the lymphatic vessels are compromised either from damage during cardiothoracic surgery, infiltration from disease or tumours and if they are put under high pressure.

 • Monogen: A nutritionally complete, low fat and powdered feed containing whey protein.
 This formula is low in long chain triglycerides and high in medium chain triglycerides.